LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Operations.rst

       retval = SUNMatScaleAdd(c, A, B);

-.. c:function:: int SUNMatScaleAddI(sunrealtype c, SUNMatrix A)
+.. c:function:: SUNErrCode SUNMatScaleAddI(sunrealtype c, SUNMatrix A)

    Performs the operation *A \gets cA + I*.
 The return value is an integer flag denoting success/failure of the operation: